 See exactly what arrives in your inbox.

-| SUBJECT Issue 37 · The Pell rule lands.
+| SUBJECT Issue 55 · The Pell rule lands.
 The wage map split.
 Three more. | ||

-Wavelength · The Briefing Issue 37 · May 13, 2026 · Six items | ||
+Wavelength · The Signal Issue 55 · June 24, 2026 · Nine items | ||

-Six items this week, one from each pillar.
-The Workforce Pell final rule is the headline; below it, the data that actually changed program math.
+Nine items this week, one from each theme.
+A funding rule is the headline; below it, the data and operating signals that actually changed program math.
 Skim the heads.
 Read the takes that touch your portfolio. | ||

 IN THIS ISSUE 01Lightcast fault lines: which regional labor markets are pulling apart.
 02Stop launching programs based on vibes.
-03Workforce Pell final rule lands.
+03Cybersecurity ladders are becoming a build problem, not just a curriculum problem.
+04Workforce Pell final rule lands.
 Half of short-term programs miss the bar.
-04March jobs report: hiring slowed where you trained, accelerated where you didn't.
-05The enrollment surge is in the wrong programs.
-06The healthcare workforce gap, by state. | ||
+05Employer partnerships need commitments, not quotes.
+06Child care is an enrollment strategy for workforce programs.
+07March jobs report: hiring slowed where you trained, accelerated where you didn't.
+08The enrollment surge is in the wrong programs.
+09The healthcare workforce gap, by state. | ||

 01 / Labor Market Data Analysis Lightcast fault lines: which regional labor markets are pulling apart.New Lightcast analysis shows the wage gap between high- and low-pay metros widened in 18 of 20 tracked sectors over the last twelve months.
 WAVELENGTH TAKE If you serve a metro that's on the wrong side of one of those splits, your program portfolio likely lags the wage map by 18 months.
 The fix is rebalancing toward the sectors where wages are actually moving — not the ones with the most postings.